Dark matter theory and phenomenology

 • How to detect it?

 To help answer these questions, I developed effective field theory and studied the interaction of dark matter via nontopological solitons, neutron stars, structure formation, gravitational waves, etc. Some of the techniques developed during my research can also be used for other areas such as axions and modified gravity.
-You can find my most recent publications at my inspire profile.

 Here are a few of my research notes: